drewwint/drewEwinters.site/content/event/2022_DPRG/index.md

   postcode: '80045'
   country: United States

-summary: This talk outlines cognitive control, its assocaition with affective theroy of mind, and how this related to the youth antisocial phenotype callous-unemotoinal traits.
-Here I present a series of studies and analyses conducted over the previous year
+summary: On the topic of cognitive control and its assocaition with affective theroy of mind in relation to the youth antisocial phenotype callous-unemotoinal traits.

 abstract: ""